LaurenQurashi/CV/README.md

 Makers Academy is a highly selective and incredibly intense 16 week bootcamp which transforms individuals into Junior Developers.
 Makers Academy equips students with an entire toolkit of skills for full stack web development, however a few technologies and practices which have focus on are:
 - OOP, TDD, MVC, DDD
 - Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, SQL, HTML, CSS
-- RSpec, Jasmine
+- RSpec, Jasmine, Capybara

 #### Bangor University (September 2015 to July 2018)